logictester/cisco/source/index.rst

   4. Click :guilabel:`Save` to save the new Policy

+.. thumbnail:: _images/policy.png

-The SafeNet Trusted Access configuration of the FortiGate application is complete
+The SafeNet Trusted Access configuration of the Cisco ASA application is complete

 FortiGate Configuration
 =======================